Comment s’habiller pour le touring?

 Alpine touring

-How to Dress for Ski Touring
+How to Dress for Alpine Touring

-Knowing how to create an effective multi-layer system is crucial for your touring adventures.
+Knowing how to create an effective layering system is crucial for your touring adventures.
 Shell, mid layer, insulation—these words either make you shiver with a desire to go skiing or give you a headache!
 Here’s what to wear for alpine touring.

 Élisabeth